 Now that you have a better understand of what containers and orchestration are, let's talk a little more about how containers can be used.
 This lesson will provide a clearer idea of the kinds of things containers can be used to accomplish.
 This will prepare you for more detailed discussion leater on about real-world use cases for containers and orchestration.

 Now that we have talked about the basics of containers and orchestration, let's summarize some of the advantages of containers.
 In this lesson, we will also talk briefly about some the limitations and challenges associated with containers to give you a better understanding of what they can (and cannot) do.
 After completing this lesson, you will be ready to begin exploring some of the tools that can help you do containers and orchestration.

 One of the tools that comes upmost often in discussions about containers is Docker.
 Docker offers a powerful implementation of container technology, and is currently the most popular container runtime.
 In this lesson, we will talk about what Docker is and its relationship to the concept of containers.
 After completing this lesson, you will have a basic knowledge of what Docker is and what it does.
 You can find more information about Docker at the offical Docker site: https://www.docker.com/

 What About Other Container Runtimes?

 Docker is not the only option for running containers.
 In this lesson, we will talk about some popular Docker alternatives, including rkt and containerd.
-After completing this lesson, you will have a general understand of the veriety of tools that is available in the container space, and you will be aware of some of Docker's main competitors.
-You can find more information on the container runtimes discussed in this lesson here:rkt - https://coreos.com/rkt/containerd - https://containerd.io/
+After completing this lesson, you will have a general understanding of the variety of tools that are available in the container space, and you will be aware of some of Docker's main competitors.
+You can find more information on the container runtimes discussed in this lesson here:rkt - https://coreos.com/rkt/ containerd - https://containerd.io/

 What is Kubernetes?